Conscientious-Cucumbers/connect.us/README.md

 Override settings `config/default.json` in any environment by making a copy of `config/ENV.example.json` and naming it `config/ENV.json` and setting the appropriate variable.

 For environments that require use of environment variables, you can supply variables as defined in `config/custom-environment-variables.json`.

+This application utilizes Facebook and Google authorization as options for user login/signup.

 See https://www.npmjs.com/package/config
 And https://github.com/lorenwest/node-config/wiki/Environment-Variables#custom-environment-variables